 I hand forge single face, Japanese style hammers - some call it a cutler or dog ear hammer.
 The eye is placed close to one end.
 This creates a dropping effect when swung making this type of hammer easy on the arm.
 I make this style in two versions: one from square stock, one from round stock.
 Both weigh approximately 2 pounds.

-Round stock hammers are made from 1045; square and rectangular from 1050.
+Round stock hammers are made from 1045 and square from 1050.
 These medium carbon steels make for hammers that are not overly hard which is my preference.
-For handles, I use a variety of southeast Asian ironwood, which is very suitable for use as a handle.
-I also shape the handles to be ergonomic.
-The weather here in Taiwan is extremely humid and so handles may lose moisture and loosen after being shipped to less humid locations, however, I have had very good success using wooden (not steel) wedges.
-And of late, I have changed to a somewhat darker finish on my hammers.
+For handles, I use a variety of southeast Asian ironwood.
+And I shape the handles to be ergonomic.
+The weather here in Taiwan is extremely humid and so handles may lose moisture and loosen after being shipped to less humid locations, however, I have had very good success with my latest handling technique using a wooden wedge...
 I feel my hammers are top quality.
 In my opinion, hand forging improves the form and function of my hammers.